-She does not move.
-He does not either.
-They have never moved, have sat like this time after time and never moved, their arms have never touched.
+She doesn't move.
+He doesn't either.
+They've never moved, have sat like this time after time and never moved, their arms have never touched.

 "I think about it," she says.
 "Sometimes."

-He does not ask her what she means.
-It is a dangerous moment and she can feel her heart beating faster.
-It is always a dangerous moment, every time she says it, every time he answers.
+He doesn't ask her what she means.
+It's a dangerous moment and she can feel her heart beating faster.
+It's always a dangerous moment, every time she says it, every time he answers.

 "I do too."
-He is careful not to say it too loudly, not to move, not to gesture with a hand or shift.
+He's careful not to say it too loudly, not to move, not to gesture with a hand or shift his body.